KATHMANDU - DHARAPANI - MANANG - YAK KHARKA - MUKTINATH - JOMSOM - TATOPANI - POKHARA

 DAY 14: Trek to Poonhill than Trek to Hille(1460m) and Drive to Pokhara

-- An English-speaking guide with all necessary expenses,
+- An experienced English-speaking guide who will accompany you throughout the trek, with all necessary expenses covered.

-- Emergency helicopter service covered by travel insurance,
+- Emergency helicopter service, should the need arise, covered by your travel insurance.

 What's not included?